On this page

 Examples (What are examples for Form Status Change?)

-- Strong application: An applicant provides a comprehensive explanation for the status change along with all necessary documentation, leading to a smooth approval process.
+- Strong application: An applicant provides a comprehensive explanation of their new employment contract and supporting documents, resulting in a smooth approval process.

 - Strong application: Foreign nationals currently on a work visa who have married a Japanese national submits with required evidence; receives Residence Card (在留カード / Zairyu Card) in approximately 2 weeks - 1 month.